 Vineyard owners regularly face problems of outstanding accounts receivable from clients, contractors and suppliers.
-A smooth cash flow is critical for the ongoing operations and expansion of your winery.
+Smooth cash flow is critical for the ongoing operations and expansion of your winery.

 Collection agencies classify the debt as “Commercial Debt” or “Consumer Debt“.

-Consumer Debt: In this case the debtor is an individual.
-Collection agencies are able to provide cheaper flat fees services in form of diplomatic “Collection Letters“.
-But a 40% contingency fees is charged if the account is handled by a “Debt Collector” who makes Collection Calls to your debtor.
+Consumer Debt: In this case, the debtor is an individual.
+Collection agencies are able to provide cheaper flat fees services in the form of diplomatic “Collection Letters“.
+A 40% contingency fees is charged if the account is transferred to a “Debt Collector” who makes Collection Calls to your debtor.

 From the debt collections point of view, commercial and individual accounts treated very differently.
 The federal and state debt collection laws are also drastically different for each of them.

 The last resort of collections is to file a Legal Suit.